MathiasPius/alpine-on-hetzner/README.md

     -v "$(pwd)/configs:/configs"        \
     alpine-on-hetzner:latest default.json /configs/nginx.json
 ```
-The package will be appended to `packages` array, like os:
+The package will be appended to `packages` array, like so, immediately before the packer build runs:
 ```json
 {
   (...)